tomduncalf/livefader/README.md

 There are numerous limitations in Max's Javascript support.
 I've tried as best I can to work around them, but there are some you need to be aware of:

 - Max's JS engine supports somewhere between ES3 and ES5 Javascript.
-Generally, it is better to keep it simple rather than using "cutting edge" functionality, as even if it can be polyfilled by Typescript, it might impact performance.
+Generally, it is better to keep it simple rather than using "cutting edge" functionality, as even if it can be polyfilled by TypeScript, it might impact performance.

 - Source files cannot be required from subdirectories, only from the top level.
 For that reason, I've "namespaced" the files by prefixing them with what their directory name would be.